Updated: Mar 7

 Long story short, she didn't like it.
 She wouldn't drink water at all.
 I think the fountain was too high for her, and she would get wet.
 Also, the customer experience (Corita's experience) was not very good, so...

 Finally, we had to buy the old one.
-And now she already goes and drinks water.
+And now she already goes and drank water.

 7. Buying a feeder or bowl

-We had an automatic feeder in Chile, but we decided to buy two bowls here, one for wet food and one for dry food.
+We had an automatic feeder in Chile, but we decided to buy two bowls here: wet food and dry food.

 I read that bowls in this position prevent the cat from vomiting, and I think it works because we have had very few incidents.